+GREK2022 and GREK2004

-CP15 S2 HPW3 Prerequisites: GREK1200 or GREK2002 and GREK2004 Note/s: Option for Honours students.
-This subject involves the study of the historical development of the Modern Greek language and the socio-cultural significance and implications of "diglossia" in 19th and 20th century Greece.
+Note/s: Option for Honours students

+This course involves the study of the historical development of the Modern Greek language and the socio-cultural significance and implications of idiglossiaî in 19th and 20th century Greece.
 Students will be required to study selected literary texts in both Katharevousa (puristic Greek) and Demotic (spoken Greek).